 \subsection{Higher dimensions}

-We have built discrete space that behaves like two-dimensional Euclidean space at large lengths.
+We have built a discrete, graph model that behaves like two-dimensional Euclidean space at large lengths.
 Can the same be done for higher dimensions?
-While more computationally intensive, we believe our walker model generalizes to three dimensions and beyond.
+While more computationally intensive, our walker model should generalize naturally to dimensions greater than two.
 In three dimensions, the key step is extending the Steinitz moves in Figure \ref{moves} to add and subtract tetrahedra, rather than triangles, as nodes divide and fuse.
 Whether the resulting graph will be Euclidean is, however, unknown.
-Our tests for geodesic confinement and the applicability of Pythagoras’ theorem are benchmarks for this and any other discrete models attempting to capture Euclidean geometry at large lengths.
+Our tests for geodesic confinement and the applicability of Pythagoras' theorem are benchmarks for this and any other discrete models attempting to capture Euclidean geometry at large lengths.

-We conjecture that the absence of geodesic confinement carries over to higher dimensional lattices, as it clearly does for the three-dimensional regular grid.
+We conjecture that the absence of geodesic confinement carries over to higher dimensional lattices, as it clearly does for the three-dimensional regular cubic grid.
 Unfortunately, the proof does not readily follow from our theorem in two dimensions, which relies on planarity, since all three-dimensional lattices are non-planar.
 Figure \ref{geodesic_pics}c gives an indication of the subtlety.
-It shows a non-planar two-dimensional lattice that does not satisfy geodesic composition, a key step in our proof (see Methods).
+It shows a non-planar, two-dimensional lattice not satisfying geodesic composition, a key step in our proof (see Methods).